Nguyễn Hữu An

-Nguyễn Hữu An (October 1, 1926 - April 9, 1995) was a Vietnamese military officer in the People's Army of Vietnam (PAVN) during the First Indochina War and the Vietnam War.
+Nguyễn Hữu An (October 1, 1926 - April 9, 1995) was a Colonel general in the People's Army of Vietnam (PAVN) active during the Indochina War, Vietnam War and Cambodian–Vietnamese War.
+He led B3 Front forces in the Battle of Ia Drang 1965, and the 2nd Corps in Ho Chi Minh Campaign 1975 and Cambodian–Vietnamese War (1977-1981).

-Overview
+Early years

-Nguyễn Hữu An was born in the Truong Yen Commune of the Hoa Lư, Ninh Bình, Tonkin protectorate (Northern Vietnam).
+An was born in the Truong Yen Commune of the Hoa Lư, Ninh Bình, Tonkin protectorate (Northern Vietnam).
 He joined the People's Army of Vietnam in September 1945.

-First Indochina War
+In Indochina War

 In the First Indochina War, An took part in several decisive battles.
 He participated in the battles of Bong Lau Pass and Lung Phay in 1949.
 The following year he took part in the Border Campaign, he was commander of 251st Battalion, a battalion of 174th Regiment (CAA Bac Lang) at the Battle of Đông Khê.
 He successively held titles of battalion commander, regiment deputy commander participating in actions at Bình Liêu, Vĩnh Phúc, and Mộc Châu.
 In the Battle of Dien Bien Phu, he commanded 174th Regiment of the 316th Division, and two turns attacked Hill A1 (Éliane 2).
 On 7 May 1954, his regiment finally overcame French defences on A1 and this marked one of the final actions in the battle.

+In Vietnam War

+In late 1964, Sen. Col. An commanded the PAVN 325th Division as it infiltrated into South Vietnam.
+In mid 1965, all three regiments (95A, 101A,18A) of the 325th (325A) Division arrived in the Central Highlands (B3 Front) but the division was dissolved soon later: An was appointed the deputy commander of B3 Front, the 95A stayed in the Central highlands while the 101A and 18A moved to the Coastal lowlands (B1 Front).
+In November 1965, he commanded B3 Front forces in the Battle of Ia Drang.
+In early January 1966, An was assigned to form the 1st Division with B3 Front's three regiments: 66th (66A), 88th and 320th.
+In January 1969, he was appointed commander of the 308th Division.
+During 1971-1972, he led the 308th in the Operation Lam Son 719, then was detached to command the PAVN offensive at the Plain of Jars in Laos.

 The 2nd Corps commander – Major General Nguyen Huu An and the Le Linh Military Police Commissioner inspects the 203rd Tank Brigade before the 1975 Offensive.